CloseHelpPrint

 Course description

-Students will pass the course if they attend at least six meetings, have given a presentation, completed all the e-learning modules, and have handed in a paper.
+To pass the course, students must attend at least six online plenary meetings, give a presentation, complete all e-learning modules, and submit a paper.

 Registration